 Contributions are encouraged in relation to any of the following topics:

-Design.
-What interaction modalities might we need to develop in order to make technology accessible to other animals?
-How could we design for users with different sensorial apparatuses, cognitive capabilities, and ergonomic characteristics?
-How could appropriated multisensory interfaces and alternative interactional paradigms be explored and theorized?
-On the other hand, how could design solutions developed within ACI applications inform design within HCI?
+Design – interaction modalities that may need to be developed in order to make technology accessible to other animals; novel designs for users with different sensorial apparatuses, cognitive capabilities, and ergonomic characteristics; multisensory interfaces and alternative interactional paradigms appropriate for ACI; design solutions developed within ACI applications that could inform design within HCI.

-Methodology.
-What methodological frameworks could enable animals to actively participate in the design process as legitimate stakeholders, technology users and design contributors?
-How much of HCI methodological arsenal could be called upon when we design with animals or investigate how technology affects them and their interactions with us?
-How could non-linguistic methodologies be adapted from HCI or derived from other disciplines?
-Conversely, how could more-than-human approaches developed within ACI contribute to HCI practices?
+Methodology – methodological frameworks enabling animals to actively participate in the design process as legitimate stakeholders, contributors and users; HCI methodologies that can be called upon when designing with animals or investigating how technology affects them and their interactions with humans; methodologies that can be adapted from HCI or derived from other disciplines; more-than-human approaches developed within ACI that could contribute to HCI practices.

-Theory: What are the main challenges that ACI researchers might encounter in conceptualizing the interaction between humans, animals and technology?
-How could we interpret the outcomes of applied studies, concrete designs and research practices to articulate such interactions?
-What existing theoretical frameworks from HCI, animal science, or other disciplines, might ACI theories draw from or contribute to?
+of applied studies, concrete designs and research practices to articulate such interactions; existing theoretical frameworks from HCI, animal science, or other disciplines, that ACI theories can draw from or contribute to.

-Ethics.
-What might be legitimate technological applications for ACI?
-What implications does ACI’s animal-centered perspective have for conducting research that involves animal participants?
-What ethical frameworks might be most suitable to support the development of ACI?
-What might the relation between ethics and methodology be in ACI?
-And how could a reflection on ACI ethics influence ethical aspects of HCI research?
+Ethics – legitimate technological applications for ACI; implications of ACI’s animal-centered perspective for conducting research that involves animal participants; ethical frameworks that may or may not be suitable to support the development of ACI; relation between ethics and methodology in ACI; potential influence of ACI ethics on ethical aspects of HCI research.